linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

 Familiarize yourself with Kubernetes using our series [A Beginner's Guide to Kubernetes](/docs/kubernetes/beginners-guide-to-kubernetes/) and [Advantages of Using Kubernetes](/docs/kubernetes/kubernetes-use-cases/).

-## Create Your LKE Cluster
+## Create an LKE Cluster

-Follow the instructions in our [Deploying and Managing a Cluster with Linode Kubernetes Engine Tutorial](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/) to create an LKE cluster.
+Follow the instructions in [Deploying and Managing a Cluster with Linode Kubernetes Engine Tutorial](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/) to create and connect to an LKE cluster.

 {{< note >}}
 Linkerd 2 requires Kubernetes version 1.13+.
 Linode Kubernetes Engine clusters currently support Kubernetes versions 1.15, 1.16, and 1.17.